5 Garden Herbs for Flu Season

 However, this reminder might be the thing to get you back on track for effective and easy self-care.

 These 5 garden herbs might become your new best friends if you want to supercharge your immune system and beat the aches and pains of this flu season.
+And the best news in, all can easily be grown year round in your Growing Dome greenhouse.

 Sage (Salvia officinalis) The “Thinker’s Tea”